Knowing the Industry

 Following this profit-maximizing strategy is the way they position themselves for the elusive blockbuster novel.
 This is the book that attracts the Defensive Reader, the reader who was the real target all along.
 Once this happens that book becomes pure profit for the publisher.

-"Higher prices slows Ebks/casual purchaser/keeps retailers/stops authors leaving"
+""Higher prices slows Ebks/casual purchaser/keeps retailers/stops authors leaving""

-In the beginning, Amazon was like most online businesses, they just had a more forward-thinking guy at the helm.
+In the beginning Amazon was like most on-line businesses, they just had a more forward-thinking guy at the helm.
 He saw a future for books that they did not.
 Amazon was the first company that had a motivation to turn Casual Readers into Voracious Readers.

 Authors see the exit